Loft Legs Installation Cost

 Once measured, you will simply need an electric screwdriver so you can affix the loft legs into place onto the structure where it is being installed.
 There is no need to use heavy-duty or power-driven equipment.
 In many instances, if the foundation and structure are level, you might be able to do this simple task on your own over the weekend.

-Once installed and drilled into place, you will simply cover the loft stilt or legs with insulation material and replace the panels on the ceiling.
+Once installed and drilled into place, you will simply cover the loft stilt or legs with insulation material and lay the boards over the raised supports.
 This type of project is one most homeowners can tackle on their own or can always hire a local tradesperson to do the job as well.

 Checklist: Hiring a Loft Leg Installer in the UK